Celtic Boy Names and Irish Boy Names

 LUNN, LUN: strong

-Boy Names that are Celtic beginning with ‘M’
+Irish Boy Names beginning with M

 MACARTAN: son of Artan